sanchezzzhak/kak-area/README.md

-DubleBox widgets
+Area content widgets for Yii2
 ================
-DoubleBox widgets for Yii2

-Installation
+The widget can, Duplicate area by clicking the button Installation
 ------------